v-sbradley/bacx-pr/topics/rn-topics.md

 - Do not put private preview features in the Release Notes.

 Types of change tables:
+- Features added
 - Release date changed
+- Feature description changed
 - Feature section changed
-- Features added
 - Features removed

 Feature column:
 - Put the name of the feature
 - When possible, make the name a link to the topic about the feature

-Date column:
+Change and Additional info columns:
+- Put a concise description that describes the nature of the change and uses the same wording as other Change and Additional info columns.

+Date changed, Date added, and Date removed columns:
-- Put the month and day
+- Put the month and day you made the change in the Release Notes.
+Example: September 24
-- For features that are not scheduled, put "Undetermined"
-- For features that are both not scheduled and might ship after the current release notes timeframe, put "Undetermined (may release after <month year>".
-For example: Undetermined (may release after March 2019)

 ## Overview topics
 It's important to write a strong overview that outlines all the investments for the product area you are covering, and to group those investments by themes.
 More guidance coming soon...